 You need a plan.
 A plan to slow down, become grounded and participate in self-care activities.
 The pandemic has forced us to slow down and re-evaluate our lives.
 But, for helping professionals, the pandemic has only increased our hours and our fatigue.
 This means it has only increased our need to follow our own advice.

 If the things I have discussed resonate with you, then let’s chat!
 I have a feeling we would be a great fit to work together.
 I offer online therapy for compassion fatigue and burnout.
 I’m committed to working with you to get you back to the high achiever you are – with realistic expectations of life, self, and those around you.

 If you’re ready to feel good about yourself your life, and your career, then I’m here to help!
-I offer online therapy for burnout and compassion fatigue in Ohio, Tennessee, Florida, California, and Pennsylvania.
+I offer online therapy for burnout and compassion fatigue in Texas, Ohio, Tennessee, Florida, California, and Pennsylvania.
 I also offer online therapy for busy professionals, online therapy for helping professionals, online anxiety therapy, online therapy for imposter syndrome, and Therapy for Therapists™.
 I specialize in using The Daring Way™ and offer online workshops to people wanting to overcome shame.
 Reach out to me today and let’s talk!